JacqueM-tech/JacqueM-tech/README.md

 </div>
 <h1 align="center">Hi 👋, I'm Jacque</h1>
 <h3 align="center">A content editor from Texas.</h3>
-<h4 align="center">Hi my name is Jacque Malcolm a Content Editor based out of Dallas Fort Worth TX.
+<h4 align="left">Hi my name is Jacque Malcolm a Content Editor based out of Dallas Fort Worth TX.
 I enjoy combining the art of design and programming while solving problems and learning new things.
 I got started on this journey to satisfy my burning curiosity for web development.
 I found it very intriguing and wanted to learn more so I pursued the training and knowledge that I needed to become a content editor.
 That curiosity then opened a door that could never be shut.
 When I learned how to build my first website, I realized I found something that gave me the freedom, versatility, and the feeling of accomplishment that I was looking for in my work.
 When I am not coding I can be found hanging out with family and friends, traveling, or dancing Zumba. </h4>

 <hr>